the-zucc/rag-forum-specialist/README.md

-# Forum Scraper
+# RAG-enabled Forum Specialist

-Scrapes a forum, indexes the posts for search, and answers questions about them with a local RAG pipeline.
-The project is split into independent
+Scrapes a forum, indexes the posts for search, and answers questions about them with a local RAG pipeline using Opensearch for relevant info.

-components:
+The project is split into independent components:

 | Directory | What it does | README |
 |---|---|---|